 Nouriel Roubini recently came to Manila and called the Philippines “an economic success”.
 The country now has an investment grade rating and others are expected to come shortly.
-Economic liberalization is coming and upcoming elections look positive for business and, I’m told, will empower the powers that be to clamp down more on those who are clinging on to keep corruption alive.
+While the country isn’t at the level of say, Malaysia, things are looking up.

 The good news is, starting a business here can be relatively easy if you understand how the government works.
 You don’t need the $75,000 for an investment visa – far from it.
 You can start a Philippines business for as little as $125.

 To start a retail business, for instance, you need paid up capital of US$2.5 million.
 For that price, you could set up shop in any number of places including some of the world’s wealthiest countries.
 While the country goes ga-ga for American brands – you can find even small American chains here – you as a small business owner would be advised to go a different route.

 Specifically, business process outsourcing, or BPO.
 It’s a booming business expected to double.
 One contact of mine says he sees a bubble there, but also says the industry keeps finding new ways to innovate and expand.
 For a mere US$125 in paid-up capital, you can be off and running as an employee of your own Filipino company.

 After all, that’s part of why it’s the world’s outsourcing capital (have you ever had a Filipino operator shout back at you?).
 As such, you’ll see more Filipinos learning languages like Japanese in order to take jobs that will be created to serve those markets.
 There’s already a decent premium for those who can work with non-English speakers.